magesteve/SwiftSpellBook/README.md

 New Extensions to Codable Protocols.

-For example, writeJSONData for converting Codable element into JSON data.
+For example, spellWriteJSONData for converting Codable element into JSON data.

 ## SwiftUIUpdateableProtocol Magic